 For resin buyers:

-- If you only print miniatures occasionally, a smaller resin printer may be enough.
+• If you only print miniatures occasionally, a smaller resin printer may be enough.

-- If you print batches often, a mid-size resin machine usually pays off in convenience.
+• If you print batches often, a mid-size resin machine usually pays off in convenience.

 A common value pattern looks like this:

-- A cheaper printer can become costly once you add necessary accessories and spend time dialing it in for reliable prints.
+• A cheaper printer can become costly once you add necessary accessories and spend time dialing it in for reliable prints.

-- A multi-tool machine like the Prusa XL makes sense only if you will actually use multi-material or multi-part workflows often enough to justify it.
+• A multi-tool machine like the Prusa XL makes sense only if you will actually use multi-material or multi-part workflows often enough to justify it.

 If you’re unsure, think about how you’ll use it over the next few months.
 If you’ll print frequently and want repeatability, automation and stability often pay back.
-If you’re experimenting and printing occasionally, a simpler machine might be the better entry point—just don’t expect it to behave like a production tool.
+If you’re experimenting and printing occasionally, a simpler machine may be the better entry point—just don’t expect it to behave like a production tool.